Coulter Red Sox 1968

 Paul Edmonds

-Paul Edmonds was the voice of the Winnipeg Goldeyes for 19 years.
-He also spent one season in Alberta and during his 20 year career as a broadcaster he worked over 2000 games.
-He missed only one game for the birth of his son.
+Paul Edmonds was born in Winnipeg, Manitoba on September 26, 1966.
+Edmonds was the voice of the Winnipeg Goldeyes for 19 years.
+He also spent one season in Alberta.
+During his 20 year career as a broadcaster, he worked over 2000 games.
+He missed only one game in his career, and it was for the birth of his son.
 During his broadcasts, Edmonds consistently promoted amateur baseball in Manitoba.
-He encouraged Baseball Manitoba to provide information he could share with his listeners.
-Edmonds also donated his time and talents to MC baseball events, such as, banquets and press conferences.
-His dedication and energy were hugely beneficial to baseball in our province.
-Baseball’s loss has been hockey’s gain as Edmonds is currently the radio voice for the Winnipeg Jets.
+He also donated his time and talents to be Master of Ceremonies at baseball events, such as banquets and press conferences.
+His dedication and energy were massively beneficial to baseball in Manitoba.
+Later in his career, Edmonds became the voice of the Winnipeg Jets on the radio.

 Bob Senff

-Bob Senff was a Winnipegger who moved to Virden in 1971 and in 1980 began to umpire.
-Over the next thirty years he was a highly respected umpire in Western Manitoba.
-He worked primarily in the MSBL, but for two years also handled games in the Prairie League of Professional Baseball.
-He also regularly umpired in other leagues like at Western Canadians, Manitoba Regionals or Provincials, and at National tournaments including the first Women’s National tournament held in St. James.
-Senff served in administrative positions such as assignor of umpires for Senior leagues, Umpire-in-Chief of the MSBL, and member of the Disciplinary Committee of Baseball Manitoba.
-He especially remembers umpiring a Senior game in which his two sons played against each other and singing both the Canadian and American National Anthems before umpiring Prairie League games.
+Bob Senff was born in Winnipeg, Manitoba on April 2, 1947.
+Senff moved to Virden in 1971, and in 1980 he became an umpire.
+Over the next 30 years, he was a highly respected umpire in western Manitoba.
+He worked primarily in the Manitoba Senior Baseball League (MSBL), but for two years he also handled games in the Prairie League of Professional Baseball.
+On top of this, he would regularly umpire at Provincials, Westerns, and Nationals.
+He even umpired at the first Women’s National Championship held in St. James.
+Senff served in administrative positions such as Umpire Assigner, Umpire-in-Chief of the MSBL, and as a member of the Disciplinary Committee of Baseball Manitoba.
+He especially remembers umpiring a senior game in which his two sons played against each other, and a time in the Prairie League where he sang both the Canadian and American national anthems.

 Harold “Chuck” Lindsay

-Harold “Chuck” Lindsay was unique in that he excelled as a pitcher in both baseball and softball.
-Prior to the Second World War, he pitched baseball for his hometown Hamiota, as well as for Reston, Virden, and Belleview.
-During the War, he pitched fastball for an excellent Hamiota team and then, after he enlisted, he threw for baseball and fastball teams in the places he was stationed, such as, Calgary, Alberta, or New Brunswick.
-In fact, in the Maritimes, Lindsay was the voted best pitcher to ever play both baseball and softball.
-After the War, he pitched baseball primarily, especially for Hamiota but also for tournament teams or a selected teams such as the one chosen for a Virden game against “Satchel” Paige and his Touring All Stars.
-His given name Harold was seldom used.
+Harold Lindsay was born in Hamiota, Manitoba on August 19, 1920.
+Lindsay was unique in that he excelled as a pitcher in both baseball and softball.
+Prior to the second World War, he pitched for his hometown Hamiota, as well as for Reston, Virden, and Belleview.
+During the War, he pitched fastball for an excellent Hamiota team before enlisting.
+During his service, Lindsay pitched for baseball and softball teams in the places he was stationed, such as Calgary, Alberta, and New Brunswick.
+In fact, in the Maritimes, Lindsay was voted the best pitcher to ever play both baseball and softball.
+After the War, he pitched baseball primarily, especially for Hamiota, but also for tournament teams or selected teams.
+His given name of “Harold” was seldom used.
 Everyone knew him as the two-sport chucker, Chuck Lindsay.

 Randy Robertson

-From Hamiota, Randy Robertson was a top minor-age player.
-He was on teams that won provincial championships at Beaver, Bantam, and Midget levels.
-His Souris team won a silver medal at Western Canadians in 1979 and Robertson was the all star catcher.
-As a Midget in 1982, he was selected to attend an elite development camp in Edmonton.
-In 1984, Robertson was selected to attend a try-out for the Team Canada Youth Team.
-In the MSBL, his career lasted only from 1984 through to 1989, but his lifetime average was .352 and his 25 stolen bases in one season set a League record never to be matched.
-He was part of a Hamiota Red Sox team that won three MSBL pennants and one championship.
-In Hamiota, Robertson coached minor ball from 1985 through 1988 and he also ran a camp for elite young players.
+Randy Robertson was born in Hamiota, Manitoba on June 7, 1966.
+Early in his career, Robertson was a top player.
+He was on teams that won provincial championships at the beaver, bantam, and midget levels.
+His Souris team won a silver medal at Western Canadians in 1979, and Robertson was the all-star catcher for the tournament.
+In 1982, while in the midget league, he was selected to attend and elite development camp in Edmonton.
+In 1984, Robertson was selected to attend a try-out for the Team Canada youth team, though he did not end up making the cut.
+In the Manitoba Senior Baseball League (MSBL), his career only lasted from 1984-89, but his lifetime batting average was .352.
+Furthermore, his 25 stolen bases in one season set a league record that was still standing when the league dispended, never to be beaten.
+Robertson was also a part of the Hamiota Red Sox team that won three MSBL pennants and one championship within the span of just a few years.
+In Hamiota, Robertson coached minor ball from 1985 through 1988, and he also ran a camp for elite youth players.

 Jon Robbins

-Jon Robbins was from Winnipeg and early in the 21st century he was one of Manitoba’s dominant right-handed hurlers.
-In Junior ball, in 2001, he helped pitch the Carillon Juniors representing Manitoba to the gold medal at Western Canadians.
-The next year at Junior Nationals held in Newfoundland, Robbins was named the tournament’s top right-hander and led Manitoba to a bronze medal.
-In 2003, he moved to Senior ball and was selected Rookie of the Year in the Winnipeg Senior league.
-Robbins played nine years in this league.
-He led the St. James Athletics to two league titles.
-Robbins was also named an all star four times and was selected twice as the league’s top pitcher.
+Jon Robbins was born in Winnipeg, Manitoba on November 10, 1981.
+Early in the 21st century, Robbins was one of Manitoba’s dominate right-handed pitchers.
+In junior baseball, in 2001, he helped pitch the Carillon junior team, representing Manitoba, to the gold medal at Western Canadians.
+The next year at the Junior Nationals held in Newfoundland, Robbins was named the tournament’s top right-handed pitcher.
+During this tournament, he led Manitoba to a bronze medal.
+In 2003, Robbins moved to senior ball and was selected as Rookie of the Year in the Winnipeg Senior League.
+He played nine years in this league, leading St. James Athletics to two league titles.
+Robbins was also named an all-star four times, and was selected twice as the league’s top pitcher.